Skip to content

 PropertyGuarantee

-Non-existent entity: Returns success with memories_removed: 0.
+Non-existent memory: Returns success with memories-removed: 0.
 Intentionally idempotent.

 Vector store failure: Logged but doesn’t fail the operation.
 Orphaned embeddings may exist temporarily.
-DB is the source of truth.
+Datahike is the source of truth.

 Terminal window